ligiarodriguez43-boop/dsci510_fall2025_final_project/README.md

 Loading/fetching and data processing:
+I was able to gather my API data from America's Health Ranking by United Healthcare Foundation, I created an account from the website and through the website I was able to get a free API key once the email is confirmed.
+In norder to gather the data the website it has specific instrictions on how to gather data because the API is an GraphQL.
+This API ony allows clients to request data that they need and has speific instructions how do do that.
+In my case I needed poplutaion data in regard to U.S. Health rankings so I had but before gathering that information I had to look a the GetReports section to understand the information gathered from this portion to look at the data meaures of

 Describe what API keys for what services we need to have, don’t put your API keys here or anywhere in the repository.